-Our body weight, is simply just that—weight.
+Our body weight is simply just that—weight.
 It doesn’t become anything more until we decide that it means something.
-Something like we’re ugly, unpretty, unathletic, not enough, or *insert self loathing reason here.* Our weight fluctuates for a number of reasons, all of which are most often not due by the reason you think—your food intake.
+Something like we’re ugly, unpretty, unathletic, not enough, or *insert self-loathing reason here.* Our weight fluctuates for a number of reasons, all of which are most often not due to the reason you think—your food intake.

 We often begin our weight loss journey by focusing solely on what goes in the body.
 We cut calories, eliminate certain foods like gluten or dairy, or increase things like protein and fiber.
 We seek out the solution via the foods we eat.
 However, here’s the cold, hard truth—NO ONE is successful solely by changing their diet.